knipknap/grpc-server-go/README.md

 ## Your Go plugin

-Building your code as a Go plugin is easy:
+Add your code as follows:

-- Make sure that your package is named "main" (this is a Go requirement)
+- Make sure that your container adds a `/app/service/main.go`.
+The package could be named "service"
-- Compile using `go build -trimpath -buildmode=plugin -o service.so service.go` (as shown in the Dockerfile above)
+- Place your .proto files in the `/app/proto/` folder.
+The container includes a Makefile that will compile them during the build stage (see "make build" in the example above)
 - Make sure that your main package includes a RegisterService function with the following signature:

 ```go